Pseudonym-Tim/mewgenics-furniture-framework/README.md

 ## Features

 - **Additive furniture loading**
-  Ship only your new furniture data instead of a full replacement `furniture_info.data`.
+  Ship only your new relevant furniture data instead of a full replacement `furniture_info.data`.

 - **Runtime merge**
   The framework patches the loaded furniture data in memory when the game loads `furniture_info.data`.